Foreign involvement in the Myanmar civil war (2021–present): ASEAN and East Timor

 Singapore initially emphasised the importance of separating business from politics, but subsequently became wary of doing business with Myanmar.
 Prime Minister Lee Hsien Loong described the use of lethal force in the suppression of anti-junta protestors as "just not acceptable" and "disastrous".
 In 2022, Lee continued supporting the exclusion of the military regime from ASEAN meetings until the regime cooperates on ASEAN's peace plans.
 Currently, Singapore does not recognise the military junta.
 Before the war, Singapore has been a major equipment supplier for the junta's weapons factories but had banned the trade of weapons after the coup.
 After a report by Thomas Andrews, the United Nations' special rapporteur on the human rights situation in Myanmar, revealed that several Singapore-based firms had served as intermediary companies for the junta, collectively shipping 254 million US dollars' worth of arms to the junta between 2021 and 2023, the Singapore government began conducting an investigation and crackdown on companies alleged to be conducting arms-related trade with the junta.

 As of December 2023, East Timor remains the only government to have openly expressed sympathies to the anti-regime forces in Myanmar.
 In August 2023, the State Administration Council expelled the East Timorese ambassador in retaliation for the East Timorese government meeting with the NUG.

+From 25 to 30 November 2025, the NUG, the Committee Representing Pyidaungsu Hluttaw, the Restoration Council of Shan State, the Chin National Front, and other anti-junta groups attended a workshop in Indonesia about applying historical lessons from Indonesia's statehood to Myanmar.
+On 1 December, the State Security and Peace Commission junta attended a separate workshop.